davewalker60/pmdup/pages/travel-tips-faq.md

 # Can I use American money?

-Most places will accept USD, but you'll ***always*** get a horrible exchange rate.
+Most places will accept USD, but you'll ***almost always*** get a horrible exchange rate.
 Before traveling, we recommend [acquiring some pesos from your local bank](acquiring-pesos.md).

 # Does "don't drink the water" apply to QRoo?